Billie Reed: Casting

-The role of Billie Reed was originally played by Lisa Rinna on September 18, 1992, who then left the role on September 28, 1995.
+The role of Billie Reed was originally played by Lisa Rinna on September 18, 1992, who then left the role on September 28, 1995 to star as Taylor McBride in Melrose Place.
 The role was recast with Krista Allen from September 6, 1996 to November 5, 1999.
 When Allen vacated the role, rumors arose that ex-Port Charles actress, Julie Pinson, would take over.
 However, Rinna was announced as returning for a short-term stint beginning July 3, 2002 until her departure on January 8, 2003.
 In 2004, two years following the online rumors, Pinson was hired after Rinna declined another return.
 Pinson debuted as Billie on September 13, 2004, and vacated the role four years later on February 5, 2008.

 In 2011, it was announced that Rinna would reprise the role of Billie and returned on March 9, 2012.
 In August 2012, it was confirmed by Huffington Post that Rinna would once again leave the series to develop a panel-focused talk show.
-Rinna taped her final episode on October 9 and her final episode aired on January 30, 2013.
+Rinna taped her then-final episode on October 9, which aired on January 30, 2013.

 In September 2017, it was revealed that Rinna would once again return to the role of Billie, airing some time in 2018.
 Rinna made her return from February 13 to February 22, 2018.